May 24th, 2022

 Every experienced Amazon seller understands the importance of reviews – both in quantity and quality.
 It’s no secret that product reviews have a massive impact on your product ranking, and the type of reviews that you garner can either make or break your Amazon business.

-We all know that the words of others hold great power and influence over others, and research shows that more than 80% of consumers say that they value online reviews as much as they do a recommendation from a friend.
+We all know that the words of others hold great power and influence, and research shows that more than 80% of consumers say that they value online reviews as much as they do a recommendation from a friend.

 Amazon understands the power that reviews have in helping a shopper make a purchasing decision and uses that information to assess sellers.
 Amazon does this in two ways: by assessing seller ratings and by examining product reviews.